DimitrovViktor/File-Organizer/README.md

  - Renames files by using a randomized string to ensure duplicate names don't clash
  - Merges folders with the same names
  - Deletes empty folders
- - Takes files from within sorted folders and moves them to sorted folders with the same names in their parent directories (if present) (currently testing different approaches)
+ - Takes files from within sorted folders and moves them to sorted folders with the same names in their parent directories (if present)

 ## To-do:
  - Fix for file names in different languages - either recognize them or rename them using latin characters
  - Generate operation log
+ - Merger function to create a category folder for moved files before moving (if not present already) or just call organize function inside